-4.1.1 Each operator is required to maintain a complete manual (or set of manuals) at its principal base of operations and to furnish a complete manual (or set of manuals) to the AAC certificate holding office (CHO).
-In addition, each operator must make available or furnish applicable parts of the manual (user manuals) to flight and ground operations personnel who conduct or support flight operations.
+4.1.1 Each operator is required to maintain a complete manual (or set of manuals) at its principal base of operations and to furnish a complete manual (or set of manuals) to the AAC.
+In addition, each operator must make available or furnish applicable parts of the manual (user manuals) to crewmembers, maintenance and ground personnel who conduct or support flight operations.
 The manual may be in conventional paper format or in another form that is convenient for the user.
 Each employee to whom the manual or a user manual is furnished must keep it current.
 Each employee must have access to appropriate manuals or parts of manuals when performing assigned duties.